 - The Silent City itself – The Silent City of Mdina is a fantastic experience.
 Labyrinthine cobbled stone streets winding past high golden coloured walls and surrounded by a blend of architectural styles introduced over the centuries create a jaw-dropping beauty.

 - The National Museum of Natural History – Located near the main entrance to the city, the museum is housed in the commanding Vilhena Palace.
-It is an impressive building with the stunning baroque facade and gorgeous entrance courtyard.
+It is an impressive building with a stunning baroque facade and gorgeous entrance courtyard.

 - Palazzo Falson (The Norman House) – It is the best-preserved medieval building in Mdina.
 Built in 1495, it was occupied by the first Grand Master in Malta, Philippe Villiers de L’Isle-Adam, when the Knights of Malta arrived here in 1530.

 - St. Paul’s Cathedral – Perhaps the most recognizable building of Mdina, St. Paul’s Cathedral pierces into the Maltese skyline with grand baroque architecture.
 Visible from any point in central Malta, it is a magnificent landmark with bastions and palaces.
-Sitting right in the heart of the walled medieval city, St.Paul’s Cathedral was built on the site of a much older Nornam church was destroyed in 1693 by an earthquake.
+Sitting right in the heart of the walled medieval city, St.Paul’s Cathedral was built on the site of a much older Norman church that was destroyed in 1693 by an earthquake.

 - St. Paul’s Cathedral Museum – This museum houses one of Europe’s most outstanding religious artifacts.
 Filled with sacred art, famous paintings, an impressive coin collection, Roman antiquities, and original documents from the time of the Inquisition, the museum has a chapel on the second floor which exhibits church vestments.